Venkatbandi002/Video-Frame-Extraction-Tool-for-Dataset-Preparation/README.md

-# Video-Frame-Extraction-Tool-for-Dataset-Preparation

-Video Frame Extractor is a desktop application that allows users to extract frames from video files for dataset preparation.
-It supports custom output resolutions, adjustable frame sizes, and lets users choose where to save the extracted images.
-Ideal for machine learning, computer vision, or media processing tasks.

 # Video Frame Extractor

 **Video Frame Extractor** is a simple and user-friendly desktop application built with Python and Tkinter for extracting frames from video files.
 It's perfect for preparing datasets for machine learning, computer vision, or any image analysis projects.